zyunsg/python/README.md

 # Python tutorials
 There are lots of python tutorials online.
 Following is a summary of the python turorials that help me a lot when I learn python.
-Hope they also help you. :)
+Hope they can also help you. :)

 1. **Basics & Overview**: [Stanford University CS41](http://stanfordpython.com/) <br/>
 The tutorial is from Stanford CS41 happy code - the python programming language, though I dont think it is "happy".
 The tutorial is well prepared, and quite suitable for beginners.
 It will teach you the fundamentals and contemporay usage of Python, with a focus on developing best practices in writing Python and exploring the extensible and unique parts of the language.
 It covers follwing topics: